AndySharp44s/AutoPwn/README.md

 # AutoPwn
 This script is my first experience with bash.
 It is designed to generate an msf exploit for both Windows and Linux, scan the entire Wi-Fi network, detect the operating systems in use, infect them, and receive the connections, all in a fully automated manner.
 I learned bash the day before creating this script, so it's quite rudimentary, but it has worked for me in all cases.
 You are free to use it as you wish.

+## Customize it
+Remember to edit and customize everything according to your needs before executing it.

 ## Features

 - You can choose which IPs not to attack to ensure there is no unwanted damage.